chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 The `console.log()` output at the end of this code shows how using the classical form of JavaScript inheritance on an array results in unexpected behavior.
 The `length` and numeric properties on an instance of `MyArray` don't behave the same as they do for the built-in array because this functionality isn't covered either by `Array.apply()` or by assigning the prototype.

 One goal of ECMAScript 6 classes is to allow inheritance from all built-ins.
-In order to accomplish this, the inheritance model of classes is slightly different than the classical inheritance model found in ECMAScript 5 and earlier:
+In order to accomplish this, <u>the inheritance model of classes is slightly different than the classical inheritance model found in ECMAScript 5 and earlier:</u>

-In ECMAScript 5 classical inheritance, the value of `this` is first created by the derived type (for example, `MyArray`), and then the base type constructor (like the `Array.apply()` method) is called.
-That means `this` starts out as an instance of `MyArray` and then is decorated with additional properties from `Array`.
+**In ECMAScript 5 classical inheritance, the value of `this` is first created by the derived type (for example, `MyArray`), and then the base type constructor (like the `Array.apply()` method) is called.
+That means `this` starts out as an instance of `MyArray` and then is decorated with additional properties from `Array`.**

-In ECMAScript 6 class-based inheritance, the value of `this` is first created by the base (`Array`) and then modified by the derived class constructor (`MyArray`).
-The result is that `this` starts with all the built-in functionality of the base and correctly receives all functionality related to it.
+**In ECMAScript 6 class-based inheritance, the value of `this` is first created by the base (`Array`) and then modified by the derived class constructor (`MyArray`).
+The result is that `this` starts with all the built-in functionality of the base and correctly receives all functionality related to it.**

 The following example shows a class-based special array in action: